Exploring Old Houses, Pilgrimage Routes, and Everyday Culture in Wakayama

 The World of the Nakasuji Family

-Opening hours: 9:00 AM to 4:30 PM (last entry at 4:00 PM).
-Saturdays, Sundays, and public holidays from March to November.
+Opening Hours: 9:00 AM–4:30 PM (last entry at 4:00 PM), open on Saturdays, Sundays, and public holidays from March through November.

 Folk Houses and Rural Memory